wellesley-bisc195/wellesley-bisc195.github.io/lectures-labs/Lecture03.md

 ERROR: There was an error during testing
 ```

-Write a tests that check to make sure that `nwscore(nothing, nothing)`
+Write tests that check to make sure that `nwscore(nothing, nothing)`
 throws the correct error.
 Be sure to also test the function with different keyword arguments...